President (Autonomous Community of Spain): Salary

-The highest salary currently being accepted is that of Catalan President Pere Aragonés at €153,235.5 The lowest salary is that of Asturian President Adrián Barbón at €69,128.62.
+The highest salary currently being accepted is that of Catalan President Salvador Illa at €136,177.50.
+The lowest salary is that of Cantabrian President María José Sainz de Buruaga at €65,555.09.

-Seven autonomies (Aragon, Basque Country, Catalonia, La Rioja, Madrid, Castilla-La Mancha and the Balearic Islands) currently offer their presidents a higher salary than the €85,608.72 paid to the Prime Minister of Spain.
+Seven autonomies (Aragon, Basque Country, Catalonia, La Rioja, Madrid, Castilla-La Mancha and Galicia) and the two autonomous cities currently offer their presidents a higher salary than the €85,608.72 paid to the Prime Minister of Spain.

 Regional election timeline

 Each tenure is set to last for four years.
 Presidents of Andalusia, the Basque Country, Catalonia and Galicia can trigger snap elections, that would then restart the count until the next one.
 In the rest of Autonomies, elections are fixed to a certain common date, which is currently "the fourth Sunday of May each four years".
 If snap elections are triggered in these regions (See 2021 Madrilenian regional elections), the mandate given to the next elected president would last until the calendar date in which elections would have been called again.